technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 4 – Adaptive Cloud/Lab 4 – Adaptive Cloud.md

 ## Task 1 – Setup the On-premise machine

-1. Open the Edge browser on the Lab VM and navigate to the link to download the [Windows Server 2022 image]( ```https://strg4vmimages2024.blob.core.windows.net/images/WinSrv20224Arc.zip```)
+1. Open the Edge browser on the Lab VM and navigate to the link to download the **Windows Server 2022 image** - ```https://strg4vmimages2024.blob.core.windows.net/images/WinSrv20224Arc.zip```

 2. Once it is downloaded click on the **Open file** link